imlinhanchao/imlinhanchao/about.markdown

 I

-> write C++ about 5 years, make some fun in .NET, designed some web page, was a technical omnivore.
+> write C++ about 5 years, make some fun in .NET, designed some website, was a technical omnivore, will be an all-stack engineer.

 You can reach me by